 SASE architecture

-IT security was focused inwards for a long time: all your employees were in a single building.
+IT security was focused inward for a long time: all your employees were in a single building.
 Therefore, network administrators’ main task was ensuring that your on-premise assets were secure.
-However, after the pandemic pushed employees to work remotely, the approach to security had to change with network and security services.
+However, after the pandemic pushed employees to work remotely, and the approach to security had to change with network and security services.

 The sum of SASE’s parts consists of cloud-native security components, Zero Trust applied principles, and network service groundworks.
 Let’s look at each of these networking and security capabilities encompassing SASE.